Adaptive Taxonomy Learning and Historical Patterns Modelling for Patent Classification: Methodology

-In particular, we aggregate the information for IPC code $c^q_i$ from two perspectives.
-At the horizontal level, we calculate the similarity between IPC codes at the same level and adaptive propagate the information among IPC codes belonging to the same parents via an attention mechanism.
-The message propagation at the vertical level shares the same principles, which aggregates information from adjacent levels, including the higher level $q-1$ and lower level $q+1$ along the taxonomy.
-The process is written as follows,
+In particular, we aggregate information for each IPC code $c^q_i$ from two perspectives.
+Firstly, at the horizontal level, we calculate the similarity between IPC codes at the same level and then adaptively propagate the information among IPC codes that share the same parents via an attention mechanism.
+This allows us to capture correlations in the related fields, providing a more comprehensive understanding of the interconnections between IPC codes.
+Secondly, we extend this message propagation to the vertical level.
+We aggregate information from adjacent levels, including the parent codes at the higher level $q-1$ and children at the lower level $q+1$ along the taxonomy.
+Hence, we can learn the adjacent relationships surrounding IPC codes.
+The process can be described as follows,

-where the $*$ could be $V$ and $H$ that represents the horizontal level or vertical level respectively. $\bm{E}^q_i,\bm{E}^p_j$ represents the embedding of IPC codes $c^q_i, c^p_j$ respectively.
-Then we concatenate the information from the vertical level and horizontal level via an aggregation function $f(\cdot)$, which is shown below,
+where the $*$ could be $V$ and $H$ that represents the horizontal level or vertical level respectively.
+The embeddings of IPC codes $c^q_i, c^p_j$ are represented by $\bm{E}^q_i, \bm{E}^p_j$ respectively and $p \in [q-1,q,q+1]$.
+It is worth noticing that we normalize the attention weights, denoted as $\hat{\beta}_{i,j}^{q,p}$, using set $S^{H}_{c^q_i}$ if $R^{i,j}_{q,p}$ is 1.
+Alternatively, if these two IPC codes at the $q$-th level share the same parent, we normalize using set $S^{V}_{c^q_i}$.
+To incorporate information from both the vertical and horizontal levels, we concatenate the aggregated information using the function $f(\cdot)$, which is defined as follows,

-that we implement the aggregation function by a 2-layer perceptron neural network.
+where we implement the aggregation function by a 2-layer perceptron neural network.

-\textbf{Contextual Representations Generation.} Apart from learning the semantic information across IPC codes at adjacent levels, we concatenate all their parents' embeddings along the taxonomy to learn the global semantic information.
+\textbf{Contextual Representations Generation.} In addition to learning the semantic information across IPC codes at adjacent levels, we concatenate all their parents' embeddings along the taxonomy to learn the global semantic information.
 The process could be written by,